Gymnophthalmus underwoodi

 Gymnophthalmus underwoodi, called commonly Underwood's spectacled tegu, is a species of microteiid lizard, which is found in South America and on certain Caribbean islands.

 Etymology

 G. underwoodi is named after British herpetologist Garth Leon Underwood.

 Reproduction

 G. underwoodi is a unisexual species, reproducing through parthenogenesis.
 Captive specimens have been recorded laying up to eleven eggs within four months, with between one and four eggs per clutch.

 Geographic range

 The geographic distribution of G. underwoodi includes the islands of Guadeloupe, Martinique, Saint Vincent and the Grenadines, Barbados, Antigua, Barbuda, Trinidad, and Tobago in the Lesser Antilles; and Guyana, Suriname, Colombia, and Venezuela in South America.
 It is also present on Dominica, which has been confirmed by both Breuil (2002) and Turk et al. (2010).
-A recent incursion on Saba has led to a widely occurring non-native population on the island.
+Recent incursions on Saba and Sint Eustatius have led to a widely occurring non-native populations on both islands.

 Habitat

 The preferred natural habitat of G. underwoodi is grassland.